Welcome to our Therapies page. Here you will find information on the additional Therapies we offer as well as Osteopathy.

 - Muscle pain

 - Sports Injuries

 - Cancer Care

-For more information on Acupuncture please click here where you will be redirected to the website of our Acupuncturist Stacey Cox
+For more information on Acupuncture see the websites of our Acupuncturists Stacey and Amber.

 What is a podiatrist?

 A Biomechanical Podiatrist is a clinician that specialises in problems of the lower limb and feet that can affect your lower limb, back and gait.